Finding the Best Places to Retire Since 2006!

 Lake Mary, Florida

-A Pretty City of Lakes, Lake Mary Started Out as a Citrus Farming Center and Today is a Semi-Rural Bedroom Community Known for its High Quality of Life
+A Pretty City of Lakes, Lake Mary is a Semi-Rural Bedroom Community Known for its High Quality of Life

 Most of the lakes are small but give Lake Mary a soothing quality.
 Neighborhoods are well-tended with tropical landscaping, and ranch ramblers and raised ranch ramblers are common.
 Many homes back to one of the lakes.
 The Forest is a secluded 55+ community.
 Downtown boasts a healthy assortment of boutiques and restaurants clustered around Central Park.
 The park is also home to Saturday's farmers' market and Wednesday's WineART where visitors mingle with local artists and enjoy live music.
 The Lake Mary Car Show sets up shop in the park during the summer.
 Liberty Park has a nature trail and lakeshore fishing.
 Two golf courses, a tennis center and a sporting complex have a Lake Mary address.